Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Step 1: Prep

 Once you light the wick on your wax stick, things will move quickly.
 So make sure you’re ready!
-Get your envelope in front of you, attach your seal head to the handle, and grab your lighter.
+Get your envelope in front of you, attach your seal head to the handle, pick your wax colors, and grab your lighter.

 Step 2: Light